athulr0007/college_final_project/README.md

-# Mock Interview System with AI Integration and Resume Parser
+# AI Mock Interview System

-This project is designed to provide a robust AI-powered mock interview system, integrated with resume parsing to extract relevant skills for tailored interview questions.
-The system leverages a combination of technologies including Node.js, Flask, MongoDB, and the Gemini API to simulate real interview experiences and evaluate user responses.
+## Overview

+The **AI Mock Interview System** is a dynamic and adaptive interview simulation platform designed to help job seekers practice for technical interviews.
+The system leverages advanced AI techniques to generate relevant interview questions, evaluate answers, and provide personalized feedback to candidates.
+The platform includes resume parsing, skill extraction, interview question generation, and answer evaluation features, using AI-powered tools like **Gemini API** for generating questions and evaluating answers.

+---

+## Project Structure

+The project is divided into multiple parts:

+- **Backend (Flask + MongoDB)**: Handles resume parsing, skill extraction, and the management of interview data.
+- **Server (Node.js + Express)**: Manages AI question generation, user authentication, and chat functionality.
+- **Frontend (React/EJS)**: Displays the user interface for candidates to interact with the system and receive feedback.

+---

 ## Features

-- **AI-Powered Mock Interviews**:
+- **Resume Parsing**: Extracts skills and relevant information from resumes in PDF format using `pdfplumber` and SpaCy NLP.
-  - The system generates adaptive interview questions based on the candidate's resume skills using the Gemini API.
+- **AI Question Generation**: Generates technical interview questions based on the candidate's skills using the Gemini API.
-  - Real-time feedback is provided to the user regarding their responses, focusing on clarity, relevance, and overall performance.
+- **Answer Evaluation**: Evaluates candidate answers to interview questions, providing feedback on clarity, relevance, and overall performance.

-- **Resume Parsing**:
-  - A Flask-based API to extract skills from a PDF resume using SpaCy's `PhraseMatcher` and predefined skill sets.

-- **MongoDB Integration**:
-  - The system stores user responses, interview questions, and other data in a MongoDB database for tracking interview progress.

-## Tech Stack

-- **Backend**:
-  - **Node.js** with **Express**: For building the core mock interview system.
-  - **Flask**: For the resume parsing service.
-  - **MongoDB**: To store interview data and user information.
-  - **Gemini API**: To generate interview questions and evaluate answers.

-- **Natural Language Processing**:
-  - **SpaCy**: Used for resume skill extraction via the `PhraseMatcher`.
+- **User Authentication**: Supports login and registration for both candidates and admins.
+- **Admin Dashboard**: Allows administrators to view and manage interview data, including resumes and interview progress.
+- **Multimodal Feedback**: Combines text-based AI evaluations with emotional and body language analysis (if implemented in the frontend).

+---

-## Project Structure
+## Prerequisites

-├── ai.js # AI logic for generating questions and evaluating answers ├── resparser.py # Flask-based API for resume parsing ├── server.js # Entry point for the mock interview system (Node.js) ├── package.json # Dependencies for Node.js ├── requirements.txt # Dependencies for Flask/Python ├── .env # Environment variables for API keys └── README.md # Project documentation
+1. **MongoDB**: Ensure MongoDB is installed and running on your local machine or use a cloud instance like MongoDB Atlas.
+2. **Python**: Make sure Python 3.x is installed on your system.
+3. **Node.js**: Make sure Node.js (and npm) is installed for the backend and frontend setup.

+---

-## Installation
+## Installation and Setup

+Follow these steps to set up the project on your local machine.

-Step 1: Clone the repository
+1. Clone the repository to your local machine:

+    ```bash
     git clone <your-repository-url>
     cd <your-repository-directory>

- Step 2: Set up the backend environment
- Create and activate a virtual environment python -m venv venv source venv/bin/activate  # On Windows, use venv\Scripts\activate

- Install required dependencies for Flask and PDF parsing pip install -r requirements.txt

- Step 3: Install frontend dependencies (if you have a frontend setup, e.g., React or EJS) For React-based frontend cd client npm install

- Or if you have an EJS-based setup (Node.js backend) cd client npm install

- Step 4: Set up MongoDB (Make sure MongoDB is running locally or use a cloud instance) Ensure you have MongoDB running on the default port (27017) or adjust the database URI in your code if using cloud MongoDB

- Step 5: Start the Flask server for resume parsing
- In the backend directory, start the Flask app cd backend python resparser.py  # This will run the resume parser on Flask

- Step 6: Start the Node.js server for the main application (if applicable) cd server npm start

- Step 7: Open your web browser and navigate to localhost:<port-number> to view the application
- Example: http://localhost:5000 for Node.js server or http://localhost:5001 for Flask API

- Optional: If you have a frontend running on a different port, configure it accordingly

-1. Mock Interview System (Node.js)
-POST /generate_questions:

-Input: email (string)

-Output: Returns 5 interview questions based on the skills extracted from the user's resume.

-POST /evaluate_answer:

-Input: question (string), userAnswer (string)

-Output: Returns feedback on the answer, including clarity, relevance, and overall performance.

-POST /generate_topic_questions:

-Input: topic (string)

-Output: Returns 3 unique interview questions with answers for the given topic.

-2. Resume Parsing API (Flask)
-POST /parse:

-Input: A PDF file uploaded in the request body.

-Output: Returns a JSON object with the extracted skills from the resume.

-Example:

-json
-Copy
-Edit
-{
-  "skills": ["Python", "JavaScript", "Node.js"]
-}
-Usage Example
-Example 1: Generating Interview Questions (Node.js)
-Send a POST request to /generate_questions with the user email.

-bash
-Copy
-Edit
-curl -X POST http://localhost:3000/generate_questions -d '{"email": "user@example.com"}' -H "Content-Type: application/json" You will receive a response with 5 interview questions based on the user's skills.

-Example 2: Parsing Resume for Skills (Flask)
-Send a POST request to /parse with the resume file:

-bash
-Copy
-Edit
-curl -X POST http://localhost:5001/parse -F "file=@resume.pdf"
-You will receive a response with the extracted skills:

-json
-Copy
-Edit
-{
-  "skills": ["Python", "Django", "Machine Learning"]
-}
-Database Schema
-Users Collection: Stores user data including resumes and skills.

-email: String

-skills: Array of Strings (list of skills extracted from resume)

-Interview Questions Collection: Stores the AI-generated interview questions for each user.

-interviewId: Integer

-email: String

-questions: Array of Strings

-Interview Responses Collection: Stores user responses and tracks progress.

-interviewId: Integer

-email: String

-responses: Array of Objects

-step: Integer

-question: String

-answer: String

-questionCount: Integer (tracks how many questions the user has answered)

-Contributing
-Feel free to fork this repository, create an issue, or submit a pull request if you have suggestions or improvements.

-Issues & Suggestions
-If you encounter bugs or need new features, please open an issue via the GitHub Issues tab.

-License
-This project is licensed under the MIT License.
+    ```

+2. **Set Up the Backend Environment (Flask)**

+    - Create and activate a virtual environment for Python:

+        ```bash
+        python -m venv venv
+        source venv/bin/activate  # On Windows, use venv\Scripts\activate
+        ```

+    - Install the required dependencies for the backend:

+        ```bash
+        pip install -r requirements.txt
+        ```

+    - Ensure MongoDB is running locally (or set up a cloud MongoDB instance).
+Adjust the MongoDB URI in your code if using a cloud database.

+    - Start the Flask server for the resume parsing service:

+        ```bash
+        python resparser.py
+        ```

+3. **Set Up the Frontend and Server (Node.js)**

+    - If you are using **React** for the frontend:

+        ```bash
+        cd client
+        npm install
+        npm start
+        ```

+    - If you are using **EJS** (Node.js backend), follow these steps:

+        ```bash
+        cd server
+        npm install
+        npm start
+        ```

+4. **Open the Application**

+    After starting the backend and frontend servers, open your web browser and navigate to the following URLs:

+    - Frontend: `http://localhost:3000` (for React-based frontend)
+    - Flask API: `http://localhost:5001` (for resume parsing)
+    - Server API: `http://localhost:5000` (for interview question generation and evaluation)

+---

+## Usage

+### Resume Parsing

+To use the resume parsing functionality:

+1. Upload a PDF resume through the frontend interface.
+2. The system will parse the resume, extract skills, and save them in the database.

+### AI Question Generation

+Once the candidate logs in and uploads their resume, the system will generate 5 technical interview questions based on their skills.

+1. The candidate will receive 5 questions at the start of the interview.
+2. As the candidate answers each question, the system evaluates their answers and stores the responses.
+3. If the candidate completes 5 questions, the interview session will be marked as complete.

+### Answer Evaluation

+Once a candidate answers a question, the AI evaluates the answer based on:

+1. Clarity
+2. Relevance
+3. Overall score (out of 10)
+4. Detailed comments on how the candidate can improve their answers

+### Admin Dashboard

+Admins can log in to the dashboard to view candidate resumes, interview progress, and manage interview data.

+---

+## Technologies Used

+- **Backend**: Flask, MongoDB
+- **Frontend**: React (or EJS for Node.js), HTML/CSS/JS
+- **NLP**: SpaCy, PhraseMatcher
+- **AI**: Gemini API (for question generation and answer evaluation)
+- **PDF Parsing**: pdfplumber (for resume parsing)
+- **Authentication**: JWT (JSON Web Tokens) for secure authentication

+---

+## API Endpoints

+### POST /parse

+- **Description**: Parse the resume and extract skills.
+- **Request**: `POST` with PDF file in the request body.
+- **Response**: A list of skills found in the resume.

+### POST /generateQuestions

+- **Description**: Generate AI-based interview questions based on the candidate's skills.
+- **Request**: `POST` with user email to fetch skills and generate questions.
+- **Response**: A list of 5 AI-generated interview questions.

+### POST /evaluateAnswer

+- **Description**: Evaluate a candidate's answer to a specific interview question.
+- **Request**: `POST` with the question and user answer.
+- **Response**: Evaluation feedback with clarity, relevance, score, and comments.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## Acknowledgments

+- **Gemini API**: For generating questions and evaluating answers.
+- **SpaCy**: For NLP and skill extraction.
+- **pdfplumber**: For PDF resume parsing.